 This course requires graduate students to complete applied professional experiences in elementary, middle school and/or high school Spanish language classrooms.
-As this course is the culmination of students' work in their graduate Spanish education specialization, the focus will be on applying the knowledge and skills students have acquired and developed.
+The focus will be on applying the knowledge and skills students have acquired and developed.
 Students will submit reflections on their experiences conduct regular observations and teach research-based lessons to demonstrate their learning.
-Prerequisite/s: 24 credits, including CUR 526.
+Prerequisite/s: 24 credits, including CUR 526, EDU 5000, and EDU 601

-MAT 504 Algebra in the Classroom (3 Cr)
+MAT 504 Algebra in Secondary Schools (3 Cr)

 This unique algebra course will enable students to tap into the power of mathematics.
 The course is designed to help participants make sense of the mathematics they will learn.
 Real-world examples are provided throughout the course to help teachers see and teach students why it is important to learn mathematics and how people use it on a daily basis.
 Through the course work, teachers will acquire the knowledge and skills needed to teach algebra content to their students.
+Prerequisite/s: MAT 512 and MAT 513